Packing everything you need can really cut the cost of a music festival. Here is how much spending money you need and a checklist of what to bring.

 Put your cash in different pockets and never leave it unattended in your tent.

-However, you could cut back the cost if you cannot afford £445, or you could spend more if you have a larger budget and want some extra luxury.
+You could spend more if you have a larger budget and want some extra luxury

 If you have more money to spend, you could: